vritant/jekyll-now/index.md

 ### About

 I'm a Software Engineer who loves to cook, home brew wine & farm hydroponically!
  * I am a Rajasthani by lineage who was born in Karnataka.
-I married a Tamilian, But I am a true Hyderabadi at heart and have lived here for most of my life.
+I married a Tamilian, am Hyderabadi at heart and have lived here for most of my life.
  * After 7 years in the USA, In September of 2016 I moved back to India
  * In July 2017 I married Rinki. checkout my wedding website [here](http://rinkiweds.vritant.com).